 Mifos X is our open source, cloud-based, core banking system for financial inclusion built on top of the Apache Fineract platform.
 It consists of a web app, a mobile app for field officers, and a mobile app for clients, along with additional modules for data migration, SMS integration, mobile money integration, and more.
 We use open source technology and the power of community to scale financial inclusion worldwide to achieve our shared vision of creating a world of 3 Billion Maries, a world where each individual has access to the financial services to create a better life for themself and their family.
 We connect the on-the-ground organizations serving the base of the pyramid with open source contributors building applications on top of the platform to enable financial inclusion to the poor.

 Mifos X is the second generation of our software and is being used by financial institutions of all forms and sizes worldwide.
-Collectively between Mifos 2 and Mifos X more than 6.5 million poor clients are being lifted out of poverty by the 250+ institutions using our software to run their operations.
-We’re excited to work with interns this year in building out new innovations and enhancements to this mature platform as we build towards the launch of our Generation 3 software in late 2017.
+Collectively between Mifos 2 and Mifos X more than 7 million poor clients are being lifted out of poverty by the 300+ institutions using our software to run their operations.
+We’re excited to work with interns this year in building out new innovations and enhancements to this mature platform and opening up our brand new Generation 3 software, Apache Fineract CN, to external contribution.

 Financial inclusion is a proven tool for helping the poor escape the grips of poverty and create a more dignified life for themselves and their families.
 You may wonder how technology can help a loan officer traveling out on a motorbike collecting payments on a tiny loan to a group of women.
 You’ll be astounded at the dramatic impact technology can have and as part of our project you have the unique chance to utilize cutting-edge technologies like cloud computing and mobile banking to scale the impact of financial inclusion.